Shaktimaan: Home media and streaming services

 The series was released on DVD by Ultra India.
 The series was also launched on their YouTube channel on 17 February 2011.
-A Bhojpuri language version was also launched on Ultra Kids Zone's YouTube channel in 2014.
+A Bhojpuri version was also launched on Ultra Kids Zone's YouTube channel in 2014.

 The series was made available to stream on Amazon Prime Video in 2019.

 Fictional biography

 Origin

 Shaktimaan received powers from seven gurus who trained and blessed him with "yogic shakti which was natural power."
 He was the chosen warrior against evil by Siddha gurus of a cult named Suryanshi.
 They are followers of the star Sun.
 As part of the training, he trained with Kundalini Yoga to awake the 7 chakras of the body and gain 'supernatural' powers from them.
 To gain complete control over his powers, he performed the ritual of death.
 However, this did not cause death but made him more alive than when he was a normal man.
 He also performed Yajna in which he entered the fire himself and dissolved his body in the fire.
 Then, the five elements of life, i.e. fire, wind, water, earth, sky revived his body giving him special powers from them.
 Thus, after leaving his mortal body, he was given a superhuman form to fight against the evil in the world as Shaktimaan.

 After Shaktimaan was created, he set out to destroy his archenemy Kilvish.
 But, as the Mahaguru (Tom Alter) explained, Kilvish can only be defeated after evil is destroyed.
 Shaktimaan's mission is to destroy the sin within people, not the sinned people.
 Shaktimaan's adventures show him pursuing justice and saving his friends while Kilvish and his minions plot to defeat him.